 For the right business, DC Fast Chargers can also make sense.
 They’re a great solution for workplaces that host short-dwell drivers such as visitors, salespeople, and fleet vehicle operators who don’t have a lot of time to charge their vehicles in between trips.
 Like Level 2 chargers, DC Fast Chargers can be networked to optimize charging and are eligible for incentives.

-When done right, EV charging enables businesses to provide a necessary service for their employees and customers as the automotive market transitions to low-carbon fueling — without incurring costly peak demand charges from utilities.
+When done right, EV charging enables businesses to provide a necessary service to their employees and customers as the automotive market transitions to low-carbon fueling — without incurring costly peak demand charges from utilities.
 That’s why working with an experienced and innovative developer like PowerFlex is so important.
 We’re the third-largest EV charging provider for large sites nationwide, with more than 4,000 ports installed.
 In addition to smart EV charging, we also offer whole-site energy management solutions that can integrate solar, storage, and microgrid technology that keep energy costs down while creating resiliency in the face of growing utility disruptions.
 Contact us using the button below to learn more.Contact Us Today!